McPringle/apus/README.md

 **A social wall for conferences with additional features.**

 The name *Apus* is based on Apus Apus, Latin for common swift.
 This is a bird species that is extremely adapted to a life in the air and can stay in the air for around ten months almost without interruption and can reach speeds of more than 200 km/h during flight maneuvers.
+This bird breeds in a wall, flies reliably for extremely long periods without crashing and is also extremely fast.
+Hopefully all of this also applies to Apus: fast execution, uninterrupted and reliable operation!

 See: